2019 National Adoption Month

 Jerry Milner, Associate Commissioner at the Children’s Bureau

 This year, the Children's Bureau's National Adoption Month initiative—including its National Adoption Recruitment Campaign—focuses on the thousands of teenagers and young adults in foster care who still need a loving, permanent family and a place to call home.
-The number of children and youth in foster care continues to rise, reaching nearly 442,995 in September 2017.
-We also see an increase in the number of children waiting to be adopted.
-On September 30, 2017, the number of children and youth waiting for adoption was over 123,000.
-Of those children, 13,451 (11 percent) were between the ages of 15 and 17.
+While the number of children and youth in foster care decreased in 2018 to 437,283, the number of children waiting to be adopted increased.
+On September 30, 2018, the number of children and youth waiting for adoption was over 125,000.
+Of those children, 13,846 (11 percent) were between the ages of 15 and 17.
 Securing permanent connections for these young people—along with ensuring they have a broad safety net of supportive adults in their life—remains critically important and deserves our unwavering commitment.

 I hope you will join us in celebrating National Adoption Month this November and consider ways you can support young people in considering permanency options and helping them understand what family means.